-Prices vary depending on monitoring needs and which device is required.
+Prices vary depending on monitoring needs and the device required by the state.
 Currently, an ADS interlock device would cost between $2.50 and $3.50 a day.

-Sometimes the court may hand down other criteria, but this is the general criteria that applies to every driver.
+Sometimes the specifics of the incidence mean there are additional requirements, but this is the general criteria that applies to every driver.

 A hardship license requires an ignition interlock device, which must be installed by an approved provider.
 ADS and our partner network are approved in Rhode Island, so you know you will be in compliance with state regulations.